 Accidents and Illnesses

 Pay attention to your dog.
-When they show any signs of not being themselves such as a loss of appetite, strange behaviours or dry noses, then these are clear indications that you have a poorly dog.
-In general, dogs will be ill due to something they’ve eaten that they shouldn’t or a dramatic food change which hasn’t agreed with them or maybe an infestation of worms or fleas – minor ailments which can easily be sorted with the correct care but left untreated can be much more serious, or even fatal.
+When they show signs of not being themselves, such as a loss of appetite, strange behaviours or dry noses, these are clear indications that you have a poor dog.
+In general, dogs will be ill due to something they’ve eaten that they shouldn’t or a dramatic food change which hasn’t agreed with them or maybe an infestation of worms or fleas – minor ailments which can quickly be sorted with the correct care but left untreated can be much more severe, or even fatal.

 Of course, we touched on the importance of insurance earlier, but this is something I feel needs re-iterating.
 Nothing is more important than being covered for any emergency.